Condoms and contraceptionHome Page

 A couple of other things: If you are allergic to latex condoms - symptoms being redness, irritation and itching - then you have three condom options.
 First, you could use lambskin condoms.

 These are OK, but, unlike latex condoms, they don't protect against the AIDS virus or STD bacteria.
 So if this is a concern for you, try option 2.

 Option 2: You might want to try polyurethane condoms.
 These are non-allergenic, safe against STD's and AIDS, and they are readily available.
 I am not sure they come in smaller sizes, though, so this might be an issue for the more petite man.

 On the matter of color and flavor, I wouldn't even venture to offer an opinion.
 Whatever turns you on.
 But be careful of your partner's reaction.
 I once used a bright yellow condom (it seemed like a good idea at the time).
 The woman I was with seemed to think this very funny.

 Choosing a condom may seem complicated, but if you shop via the Internet for your condoms, the whole thing becomes simpler - not to mention less embarrassing.
-I recommend that you use a supplier who can offer such things as a selection menu that guides you where you want to go.

 If you want to know about the best ways to make love, there are several great sites we recommend.
 One of the oldest and best is My Sex Secrets, which you can find here.